 Learning to Freestyle Pole Dance

 The first time I went to Pandora’s Box class, I had no idea what to expect.
-I’d signed up because a friend I admired recommended it as having been so transformative for her.
+I’d signed up because a friend I admired recommended it, saying it had been so transformative for her.

 I didn’t even realize we were supposed to dance by ourselves for each other for an entire song until I got to class that night.
-That night’s prompt was to focus on exploring a “signature move” that you did often… after first teaching your move to the rest of the class.
+That night’s prompt was to focus on exploring a “signature move” you often use… after first teaching it to the rest of the class.
 I was so nervous!
 Especially because I was new to that studio, too.
 My heart was hammering in my chest and in my ears.

-My nerves continued the next 2-3 classes.
-Sometimes even showing up was hard despite my love of the class, because that kind of challenging growth involves discomfort.
+My nerves continued for the next 2-3 classes.
+Sometimes, even showing up was hard despite my love of the class, because that kind of challenging growth involves discomfort.

 At Pandora’s Box, I learned: